 Right!
 Cute and beautiful is the last straw.
-I’m an ageing Baby Boomer for goodness sake, and my social media accounts are my author pages.
+I am a Baby Boomer for goodness sake, and my social media accounts are my author pages.
 Read my bio!
 I’m trying to promote my writing, I don’t want a bloody date, okay?
-If I did, I would advertise myself on Tinder.
+If I did, I would advertise myself on Tinder and, if you saw me there, you might think twice about calling me cute and beautiful.
 So unless you are interested in my writing, jog on or get blocked!

-Over the last few weeks, I have been the butt of constant spamming and unwanted attention on two of my social media accounts.
-So why am I hanging on to them?
+For some time now, I have been the butt of constant spamming and unwanted attention on two of my social media accounts.
 I spend a huge amount of time social networking.
-Tweeting, posting and updating snippets of my writing, inviting readers to get to know me as a writer, not as potential date material.
+Tweeting, posting, updating snippets of my writing, inviting readers to get to know me as a writer, but not potential date material.

 Drawing in potential readers via the world wide web to build up an eager-beaver-reader following, is not as easy as it seems.
 For a kickoff, there are an awful lot of us out there with the same goal.